-All providers will be notified of award decision for the FFQ Planning Phase in July 2024.
+All providers will be notified of award decision for the FFQ Planning Phase by December 15, 2025.

 How can I get answers to my questions?

 For any general questions, you can email fundforquality@phmc.org Please expect at least 2 business days for a response.